beldenschroeder/vhg/README.md

 pnpm exec nx build vhg
 ```

-TODO: Update the _Dockerfile_ and _Dockerfile.prod_ files to have these files doe the builds instead of having to build locally first.
+TODO: Update the _Dockerfile_ and _Dockerfile.prod_ files to have these files do the builds instead of having to build locally first.
 Make sure to also add _/dist/_ from the _.gitignore_ file as well.

 ##### 3.2 Deploy the App to Production